bjackman/locali-ci/README.md

    be getting any test results.)
  - Support saving artifacts so the user can reuse or analyze them later.
  - Probably want a (default?) option to merge stderr and stdout.
- - Fix output format, probably have to implement a pager in `ratatui`.
- - Support bailing out more quickly if the worktree teardown is too slow.
  - Support configuring a shell, with the default based on the user's system-level configuration (`getent`).
  - Probably need to have the system handle cleaning the worktree for you.
 If